How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions: Introduction

 \section{Introduction}

 The $\Sigma^*$ states with $J^P=1/2^-$ are a benchmark for hadron spectroscopy, usually demanding for their interpretation large meson-baryon components on top of the conventional $qqq$ seed, when not being dominated by this meson-baryon cloud.
 A recent review on this topic can be found in Ref.~\cite{Wang:2024jyk}.
 In the present work we are concerned just about one of these states that still is controversial, a $\Sigma^*(1/2^-)$ state appearing around the $\bar K N$ threshold, with mass $1430\; \rm MeV$ and relatively narrow width.
 This state is predicted in studies of meson-baryon interaction using the chiral unitary approach, where the two $\Lambda(1405)$ states appear \cite{Kaiser:1995eg,Oset:1997it}, but it is quite elusive and it was missed in early investigations.
 A clear state as a pole in the second Riemann sheet was found in the work of Ref.~\cite{Oller:2000fj}.
-This was corroborated in Ref. \cite{Jido:2003cb}, where using a slightly different input in the same chiral unitary approach one failed to get this $\Sigma^*(1/2^-)$ state when using physical masses of the states, but obtained it with masses slightly changed to be closer to the SU(3) limit of equal masses for the octet baryons and equal masses for the octet mesons.
-We anticipate here that while there is a drastic step between having or not having the pole, the physical magnitudes around the $\bar K N$ threshold change continuously and smoothly from one situation to the other.
+This was corroborated in Ref.~\cite{Jido:2003cb}, where using a slightly different input in the same chiral unitary approach one failed to get this $\Sigma^*(1/2^-)$ state when using physical masses of the states, but obtained it with masses slightly changed to be closer to the SU(3) limit of equal masses for the octet baryons and equal masses for the octet mesons.
+The two pole structure remains when constraints on $\pi N$ and $KN$ data are considered together with the data of $\bar K N$, and the pole positions can be determined with better precision \cite{Lu:2022hwm}.
+Actually in the same work a $\Sigma^*$ state appears at $1432 \mev$, as in the former quoted works.
+We anticipate here that while there is a drastic step between having or not having the pole in a certain Riemann sheet, the physical magnitudes around the $\bar K N$ threshold change continuously and smoothly from one situation to the other.
 Whether disclosed or not, and having the state as a bound or a virtual state, all different works along the line of the chiral unitary approach produce this state and have some threshold enhancement in the scattering amplitudes of the coupled channels around the $\bar K N$ threshold in isospin $I=1$ \cite{Oset:2001cn,Khemchandani:2018amu,Kamiya:2016jqc,Oller:2006jw,Garcia-Recio:2002yxy,Lutz:2001yb,Guo:2012vv}.
-The $I=1$ state around the $\bar K N$ threshold remains when the mixing of pseudoscalar-baryon and vector-baryons components is allowed \cite{Khemchandani:2012ur,Khemchandani:2011mf}.
-The data from $\pi \Sigma$ photoproduction in $\gamma p \to K\Sigma \pi$ \cite{CLAS:2013rjt} were considered in Ref.~\cite{Roca:2013cca} to constrain the parameters of the theory and no pole was found in the second Riemann sheet, although a cusp-like structure appeared in $|T|^2$ for the different amplitudes at the $\bar K N$ threshold.
+The $I=1$ state around the $\bar K N$ threshold remains when the mixing of pseudoscalar-baryon and vector-baryon components is allowed \cite{Khemchandani:2012ur,Khemchandani:2011mf}.
+The data from $\pi \Sigma$ photoproduction in $\gamma p \to K\Sigma \pi$ \cite{CLAS:2013rjt} were considered in Ref.~\cite{Roca:2013cca} to constrain the parameters of the theory and no pole was found in the second Riemann sheet, although a cusplike structure appeared in $|T|^2$ for the different amplitudes at the $\bar K N$ threshold.